 Justin is an associate in the Litigation Practice Group.
 He assists businesses, institutions and individuals in identifying and managing litigation risk, resolving disputes and achieving their objectives.
 Justin has a thorough understanding of the litigation process and is able to successfully navigate challenges on behalf of his clients.
+Based on his strong local connections, he regularly serves as local counsel to assist attorneys in successfully navigate courts in the region.

 Justin maintains a broad general commercial litigation practice where he assists clients with contractual disputes and collection matters.
 He has considerable experience representing shareholders in a variety of business divorce matters across many different industries.
 Justin recognizes that every case presents a unique set of facts and circumstances.
 He also works on behalf of his clients in litigation involving non-compete agreements.